hannahgthomas/5P02Repo/ProblemSets/ProblemSet1/ProblemSet1-graded.md

 These files are the same, showing my history for my current session up until I created the screen, the commands I ran within that screen were printed in my history_screen.txt file - I created a `touch screencommands.txt` within that screen as well.
 When I exited the screen, and ran the history_terminal.txt I could not view what I did ran within the screen, just that I had entered into the screen.
 However, my screencommands.txt file was there.

 I was confused at first because I assumed that the screen was like creating a new "window" that would not contain everything I had already worked on prior to the screen.
 But it's still the same login session, just a seperate "shell" within the session.

+<font color="red">It looks like you saved the two files with the wrong names. -.5  2.5/3</font?

 ### Question 6: